Messi sets another La Liga record with stunner against Huesca | Goal.com

 Messi's latest record

-With his goal on Monday, Messi notched his 20th finish of the 2020-21 La Liga campaign.
+With his first goal on Monday, Messi notched his 20th finish of the 2020-21 La Liga campaign.

 And, in the process, he reached that 20-goal total for the 13th consecutive season, becoming the only player to do so in the competition’s history.